 2.3 Building Envelope

-Building walls are concrete block over structural steel with a brick facade.
-The roof is flat and covered with asphalt and it is in fair condition.

-The walls are made of concrete masonry units (CMUs) with a brick veneer and gypsum drywall interior finish.
+Building walls are concrete block over structural steel.
+The roof is flat and covered with black membrane, and it is in good condition.
+The walls are made of concrete masonry units (CMUs) with gypsum drywall interior finish.